anonymmmmm/AMLS_assignment20_21/README.md

 In B2 folder, B2.py is the CNN model selected finally.

+main.py can complete four tasks at once.
+A1, A2, B1 and B2_withoutmain.py present the best models and they can complete the four tasks individually.

 Libraries Needed:

 cv2, numpy, skimage, sklearn, matplotlib, pandas, tensorflow, keras, joblib